samuelvi/translator-symfony-demo-google-auth-to-php/README.md

 We welcome contributions to this project, including pull requests and issues (and discussions on existing issues).

 If you'd like to contribute code but aren't sure what, the issues list is a good place to start.
-If you're a first-time code contributor, you may find Github's guide to <a href="https://guides.github.com/activities/forking/">forking projects</a> helpful.
+If you're a first-time code contributor, you may find Github's guide to [forking projects](https://docs.github.com/get-started/quickstart/fork-a-repo) helpful.

 All contributors (whether contributing code, involved in issue discussions, or involved in any other way) must abide by our code of conduct.